Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 4

 - The Knicks are outscoring opponents by 2.9 points per game, with a +240 scoring differential overall.
 They put up 116 points per game (11th in NBA) and give up 113.1 per contest (12th in league).

-- The teams combine to score 225.5 points per game, 17 more points than this matchup's total.
+- The two teams combine to score 225.5 points per game, 16.5 more points than this matchup's total.

-- Opponents of these teams average 222.9 combined points per game, 14.4 more points than this matchup's total.
+- Opponents of these teams average 222.9 combined points per game, 13.9 more points than this matchup's over/under.

 Heat Player Props